dariofad/dariofad.github.io/courses/comp.md

 ## Laboratory of competitive programming

-The goal of the course is to study and learn how to solve **algorithmic** **problems** typically found in coding competitions.
+The goal of the course is to study and learn how to solve **algorithmic problems** typically found in coding competitions.
 The focus is mainly on understanding how to use fundamental algorithms, data structures, and common approaches (or patterns) to produce solutions with low computational complexity.
+We will also gradually learn Python.

 ### General info